caseyscarborough/github/README.md

 This is a simple wrapper for GitHub's v3 API.
 It is in the EARLY stages of development.
 Knowing a little about [GitHub's API](http://developer.github.com/) will aid in its use.

+## Documentation

+Full documentation for the gem can be found at [rdoc.info/gems/github_api_v3/frames/index](http://rdoc.info/gems/github_api_v3/frames/index).

 ## Installation

+To install the gem, issue the following command:

 ```bash
 $ gem install github_api_v3